r-scheele/chat-app/README.md

 $ npm run dev #run in development mode

-$project is active on http://localhost:4000
+$ project is active on http://localhost:4000
 ```

 ## Description